Learn what an innovation workshop is and how to plan and manage the workshop in order to achieve the best results in the time available.

 Innovation sprints are ways in which teams can explore new paths, ideas and innovate through practical exercises and research.
 Whilst teams can be constantly busy, at Graphite we want to ensure that we create an opportunity for creativity and future thinking, tackling problems that are beyond ours and our clients day-to-day responsibilities.

 Innovation sprints focus on mid-term vision.
-They aren’t for visualizing the next 10 years or next quarter but the sweet spot of 1 to 2 years time.
+They aren’t for visualising the next 10 years or next quarter but the sweet spot of 1 to 2 years time.
 This is a deliberate approach to innovation so that we can create innovative ideas that will be desirable, feasible and achievable in the near future.

 Adapting innovation sprints - creating the one day innovation workshop